AureliZEN: 2 – Discovering Your Own Deep Motivation

 Motivation as energy, not pressure

-Many people think of motivation as something they need to push themselves into — a way to overcome laziness or resistance.
+Many people think of motivation as something they must push themselves into — a way to overcome laziness or resistance.
 But real motivation doesn’t work that way.
 It is not about external pressure or discipline.
-True motivation is energy.
+True motivation is human energy.

 This energy is not something we create from nothing.
 It is already there, deep inside.
 In this seminar, we explore how to connect with this energy, how to let it flow naturally, and how to use it to enhance both work and life.